jessielaf/crit/README.md

 ## Tests

 Right now we test the cli and the base executor because that is where most of the logic is a.t.m.
-You can run the tests by running `python3 -m unittest discover`
+You can run the tests by running `coverage run -m unittest discover`

 ### Docs